Tennessee Court Records

 II.
 Chancery courts

 The chancery court hears cases such as contract issues, lawsuits, injunction applications, and other civil matters.
 The Judge of a chancery court is called a Chancellor.
-The chancellor has the right to make partial changes to the implementation of strict law.
-Most civil matters such as divorces can be handled by either the chancery or circuit court.
+The chancellor has the right to make partial changes to the implementation of the strict law.
+Most civil matters such as divorces may be handled by either the chancery or circuit court.

 III.
 Criminal court